 1120.
-BMW actively concealed and/or suppressed these material facts, in whole or in part, to pad and protect its profits and to avoid the perception that its vehicles were not clean diesel vehicles and did not or could not comply with federal and state laws governing clean air and emissions, which perception would hurt the brand's image and cost BMW money, and it did so at the expense of Plaintiffs and Class members.
+Defendants actively concealed and/or suppressed these material facts, in whole or in part, to pad and protect profits and to avoid the perception that BMW vehicles were not clean diesel vehicles and did not or could not comply with federal and state laws governing clean air and emissions, which perception would hurt the brand's image and cost BMW money, and it did so at the expense of Plaintiffs and Class members.

 1121.
-BMW has still not made full and adequate disclosures, and continues to defraud Plaintiffs and Class members by concealing material information regarding the emissions qualities of its referenced vehicles.
+Defendants have still not made full and adequate disclosures, and continue to defraud Plaintiffs and Class members by concealing material information regarding the emissions qualities of the referenced vehicles.